n-ssouza/PyFNB/README.md

 # Adding new external analytical potentials
 For now, the code only supports time independent external potentials.
 Those can be added this way:
-  1. you need to write a new function at ``potentials.py`` which will return an array containing each particle's acceleration due to this new field.
+  1. You need to write a new function at ``potentials.py`` which will return an (N,3) array, where N is the number of particles, containing each particle's acceleration vector due to this new field.
 Keep in mind that accelation equal minus the gradient of the potential.
   2. Then you need to call this new function at ``acc.py`` and add these new accelerations into ``AccVectors``.
-The default shape of the array containing all the acceleration vectors is (N,3), where N is the number of particles.